Team18-InterIIT/Team18_FedEx_InterIIT24/README.md

 This will install the required packages for the code to run, and open a dashboard for the user to interact with the code.

+## Running the code

+There are two primary ways to run the code:

+1. **Using the Dashboard** (Recommended):
+   After running the `run.py` file, a dashboard will open in your default browser.
+You can upload a dataset, and run the code using the dashboard.
+    ```bash
+    python run.py
+    ```

+2. **Using the Command Line**:
+    You can also run the code using the command line.
+The following command will run the code on the dataset `Challenge_FedEx.txt`:
+     ```bash
+     python src/main.py test/Challenge_FedEx.txt
+     ```

+     NOTE: The path to the dataset should be relative to the project directory.

+    Flags:
+    - `--plot`: To plot the 3D view of the ULDs.
+    - `--stress-analysis`: To run the stress analysis feature.
+(Might not work on Windows: see Prerequisites)
+    - `--animate`: To animate the packing process.

+    Example:
+    ```bash
+    python src/main.py test/Challenge_FedEx.txt --plot
+    ```

 ## Navigating the Dashboard

 ### What should I do